opensource21/webtest/Readme.md

 - `webtest.baseurl` - defines the base-url.
 - `phantomjs.binary.path` - defines the path to phantomjs for example `C:\\RegFreeProgs\\phantomjs\\phantomjs.exe`
+-  `webtest.maxNrOfBrowserReuse` - defines the number of reuses of the browser, default is 100.

 ### Browser
 The browser is configured by a file `client.properties`.
 The properties are explained at